-Fruits that have low GI (glycemic index) will help raise sugar levels gradually.
+Fruits that have a low GI (glycemic index) will help raise sugar levels gradually.

 Fruits that can be added to the list of foods that control diabetes:

-1. Apples: Apples contain soluble fibre and are also rich in Vitamin C. Cut apples and add some cinnamon powder over it for that extra flavour.
-Also cinnamon helps control cholesterol.
+Apples contain soluble fibre and are also rich in Vitamin C. Cut apples and add some cinnamon powder over it for that extra flavour.
+Also, cinnamon helps control cholesterol.
 Did you know: The skin of the apple is the most nutritious part.
 So don’t peel them away.

-3. Guavas: They are rich in fibre and helps to improve overall blood circulation in the body.
+They are rich in fibre and help to improve overall blood circulation in the body.

-5. Pomegranate: This fruit is rich in its antioxidant content.
-It also reduces the risk of a heart disease.
+This fruit is rich in its antioxidant content.
+It also reduces the risk of heart disease.
 It helps lower the chances of hardening of the arteries.

-Apart from the above mentioned, Jamun is also an excellent option to incorporate in your diabetic diet.
+Apart from the above-mentioned, Jamun is also an excellent option to incorporate into your diabetic diet.
 Regular consumption of Jamun helps decrease blood sugar levels and is known to significantly enhance insulin activity.

-Important Tip: Always consume any of the above mentioned fruit at least 1-1.5 hours post meals.
-Eating fruits, preferably in the morning is also advisable.
+Important Tip: Always consume any of the above-mentioned fruit at least 1-1.5 hours post-meals.
+Eating fruits, preferably in the morning, is also advisable.
 It is also a good option to choose whole fruits rather than fruit juices.
+Follow these fruits for diabetics to avoid maintaining diabetes.
 Apart from keeping a check on your diet, it is essential to regularly monitor your blood glucose levels.
 Take the help of a smartphone glucometer for the same.